andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

   alt: "true, false & nil word cloud"
 ---

 [Memoization using the `||=` operator](ruby/memoize-expensive-operations) is a useful and straightforward performance optimisation.
-However this isn't a suitable solution for cases when the expensive operation might result in `false` or `nil`.
+However, this isn't a suitable solution for cases when the expensive operation might result in `false` or `nil`.

 ## Instead of ...